-Wallace Stumps State, Pushes Succession Bill (CONTINUED FROM PAGE ONE) their agreement, Wallace and Attorney General Richmond M. Flowers have been feuding in recent months.
-Wallace answered the charge that he has twisted arms to get his succession amendment through the legislature by saying, "I'm too little to twist any arms," After the speech, hundreds of people crowded around the governor to shake his hand and congratulate him.
+Wallace Stumps State, Pushes Succession Bill (CONTINUED FROM PAGE ONE) their agreement.
+Wallace and Attorney General Richmond M. Flowers have been feuding in recent months.
+Wallace answered the charge that he has twisted arms to get his succession amendment through the legislature by saying, "I'm too little to twist any arms."
+After the speech, hundreds of people crowded around the governor to shake his hand and congratulate him.
 "Excellent speech, governor," they said.
 "We're with you all the way."
 "You really stood up for Alabama and our constitutional rights."
 The high school band played while state troopers and men wearing "Wallace for President" buttons passed out autographed pictures of the governor.
-One boy shook hands with the governor and walked away saying, "I'll never wash this hand," The scene was duplicated on a smaller scale Saturday morning at Roebuck Shopping City in Birmingham.
-Two high school bands warmed up the crowd for the governor by playing "Di- A local radio announcer urged the bands to play anything they pleased, then added, "But if you play Yankee Doodle," we'll kill ya."
+One boy shook hands with the governor and walked away saying, "I'll never wash this hand."
+The scene was duplicated on a smaller scale Saturday morning at Roebuck Shopping City in Birmingham.
+Two high school bands warmedup the crowd for the governor by playing "Dixie."
+A local radio announcer urged the bands to play anything they pleased, then added, "But if you play Yankee Doodle," we'll kill ya."
 THINK Mil: You say your great-grandfather always got out of school early.
 How come?
 Phil: He put quicksand in the hour glass.

-Moe: Do you know it takes five sheep to make one sweater?
-Joe: I didn't even know they could Harry: I got the prize for being the best student in Natural History.
+Moe: Do you know ittakes five sheep to make one sweater?
+Joe: I didn't even know they could knit.

+Harry: I got the prize for being the best student in Natural History.
 Larry: How come?

 Harry: The teacher asked how many legs an ostrich had, and I said three.
-Larry: But an ostrich has only two Harry: Well, all the rest of the class Flattery is soft soap, and soft soap is 90 per cent lye.
+Larry: But an ostrich has only two Harry: Well, all the rest of the class said four.

+Flattery is soft soap, and soft soap is 90 per cent lye.
 Bob: Do you know why the father named his three sons Ed?
 Bill: No, why?
 Bob: Because three Ed's are better than one.
 Truck Driver (talking to nurse): I see green, yellow and blue spots in front of my eyes.
 Nurse: Did you see a doctor?

-Truck Driver: No, only green, yellow and blue spots.

-SCLC Drive (CONTINUED FROM PAGE ONE) Turner said SCLC wanted to register "Negroes could have control of seven state representatives and one to four state senators, if we can do our job He said 14 of the Black Belt counties selected for the drive either have Negro voting-age majorities or are part of senatorial districts with Negro votingage majorities. fice, such as sheriff or superintendent of schools.
+said that the group would meet again this Saturday night--under the china-Truck Driver: No, only green, yellow and blue spots. berry tree, of course.
+SCLC Drive Turner said SCLC wanted to register "Negroes could have control of seven He said 14 of the Black Belt counties selected for the drive either have Negro voting-age majorities or are part of senatorial districts with Negro votingage majorities. fice, such as sheriff or superintendent of schools.